IntBio-UCD/crosses_common-gardens/README.md

 Accordingly, use the 10/23 mort/pheno and annual census files and not the previous dates for those data.

 Note: For the annual census, some plants started produced more fruit after the annual census was completed, need to decide whether to update the fruit number for those plants!

+Note: On the mort/pheno sheet, some plants were noted as "gone" without any additonal information.
+BQC has converted those dates to "missing.date" instead of "death.date", but the group should verify this is correct.